gininterspace/angularTraining/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.

+## Install nodejs@v6.6.0

+Download the installer from [here](https://nodejs.org/download/release/v6.6.0/) and install npm.

+## Install angular-cli by npm on the command line

+    npm install -g angular-cli@1.0.0-beta.15

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.